scmktg/shopify/FIRST-BUILD-PROMPTS.md

 ```

 **Verification**:
-- Build still succeeds on Vercel
+- Build succeeds on Vercel
 - TypeScript types are correct
-- No env variable warnings
+- No env variable warnings (Vercel logs)
+- The official package appears in package.json

 ---